vinittech/kthdev/README.md

 ## Exercise 1

-This is the code to run ROS.
-It contains 2 different packages.
-Inside the exercise1 directory,Please run the commmand.
+Following are the commands.
+Inside the exercise1 directory, it contains 2 different ROS packages.
+Run the following commands.
 ```shell
 1) source devel/setup.bash
 ```
-Do the following steps.
-Open the terminal and run 'roscore'.
-Then run the following 2 packages in different terminals after running the first command from top.
+Next, open the terminal and run 'roscore'.
+Then run the following 2 packages in different terminals after running the first command.
 ```shell
 rosrun pub publisher.py
 rosrun sub subscriber.py